aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/swap-range/_index.md

 - **Pay‑per‑Use** – You only pay for the API calls you actually make.
 - **Zero Maintenance** – No servers to manage, no software updates, and no compatibility concerns.

-## Quick‑Start: Step‑by‑Step Guide

-**Prerequisites:**
-- An active Aspose.Cells Cloud account with a configured storage name (`outStorageName`).
-- OAuth 2.0 access token obtained from the Aspose authentication service.
-- The source workbook uploaded to the designated cloud storage location (if not already present).

-1. **Upload** the source workbook to your configured cloud storage (if it is not already there).
-2. **Obtain** an OAuth 2.0 access token and set the `Authorization` header.
-3. **Call** the **Swap Range API** with the required parameters (`worksheet1`, `range1`, `worksheet2`, `range2`).
-4. **Specify** `outPath`/`outStorageName` if you want the modified file saved automatically; otherwise, read the file stream from the response.
-5. **Download** the swapped workbook from the location you specified or directly from the response payload.

-**Notes:**
-- Ensure that `range1` and `range2` have the same number of rows and columns; otherwise the request will fail.
-- The API does not modify worksheet protection settings; if a sheet is locked, you must unlock it before swapping.

 ## How to Use the Swap Range API with SDKs

 ### Swap Range API Specification

-The [Swap Range API Specification](https://reference.aspose.cloud/cells/#/TransformController/SwapRange) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [Swap Range API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Transform/SwapRange) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs